syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 {% endhighlight %}
 {% endtabs %}

->N In desktop platform, we will call the `canSubmitCell` and `onCellSubmit` on key navigation itself and no need to call the  `CellSubmit` callback inside editable widget.

->N `DataGridSource.onCellSubmit` will call when the `DataGridSource.canSubmitCell` return true.

 ### Disable the editing for specific column

-By default, the `GridColumn.allowEditing` is `true`.To disable the editing for a particular column, set the `GridColumn.allowEditing` property as `false`.
+To disable the editing for a particular column, set the `GridColumn.allowEditing` property as `false`.

-The following code example shows how to disable the editing for first column.

 {% tabs %}
 {% highlight dart %}